-The DP83848M/J supports MII mode of operation using the MII interface pins.
-In the MII mode, the IEEE 802.3 serial management interface is operational for device configuration and status.
+In the each of these modes, the IEEE 802.3 serial management interface is operational for device configuration and status.
 The serial management interface of the MII allows for the configuration and control of multiple PHY devices, gathering of status, error information, and the determination of the type and capabilities of the attached PHY(s).